the-blackhall-projects/reverse-polish-calculator/README.md

 - Code conforms to PEP8 standards.
 - OOP has been used where appropriate to represent stack class.

+## Future features

+ - Add a feature to create your own functions and save them for later use.
+ - Add financial functions.
+ - Add statistical functions.
+ - Add facility to use variables.

 ## Design goals:

 Build an educative site allowing the user to enter